 3) Which day to send

-There are plenty of studies out on which weekday is the best for sending emails.
+There are plenty of studies out on which weekday is the best for sending newsletters.
 All those studies, even our own, are good and useful information.
 But none of them were tested for your audience.

 Take the next step beyond generalized studies and actually test which day of the week is best for your list.
 Also consider testing which hour or time of day to mail, and test whether our “Time Travel” feature will work for you.
 It lets you send emails to your subscribers at the same local time for all time zones.